pjain03/pcs/README.md

     - testing scripts:
         - test: This file contains a python script that tests the functional correctness of the proxy.
 This means comparing the results returned from our proxy with results returned directly from the server, and making sure there is no difference in results returned.
         - benchmark: This file holds the python script that runs latency and scalability benchmarks for the proxy.
 The results are printed out to standard output.
 The latency tests calculate the average latency of small cached transfers, average latency of large uncached transfers, and throughput of each.
 The scalability test makes multiple connections to the proxy until the proxy can no longer handle the more connections.
 Results for these are described below.

-## Evaluation:
-Performance (e.g., latency of small transfers, throughput of large transfers); scalability (e.g., how many requests per second, number of concurrent clients, etc), any other experimental evaluation that makes sense for your project.

 ## Reflections: